teabow/aero.js/README.md

 ### Minimalistic Javascript MVC library - Especially designed for mobile apps

-<b>You can use it with integretad template mechanism or with a third party UI library like React</b>
+<b>You can use it with integrated template mechanism or with a third party UI library like React</b>

 To install Aero.js :
 - bower install aero.js